 Member Since: 2019

-Esther also served as the ACLU of Southern California’s Deputy Director of Advocacy Operations, responsible for administrative and management duties to ensure a more effective and efficient focus on the affiliate’s integrated advocacy approaches to its multi-issue work.
+While at the ACLU, she also served as Deputy Director of Advocacy Operations, responsible for administrative and management duties to ensure a more effective and efficient focus on the affiliate’s integrated advocacy approach to its multi-issue work.

-In 2018, Esther was honored for her work in criminal justice reform by LA City Councilmember David Ryu as one of 14 women making a difference in Los Angeles for Asian Pacific Heritage Month.
+In 2018, Esther was honored for her work in criminal justice reform by Los Angeles Councilmember David Ryu as one of 14 women making a difference in Los Angeles for Asian Pacific American Heritage Month.

 She earned her B.S. in Criminal Justice from CSU Long Beach and graduated as a Dean’s Scholar with a Masters in Social Work from USC.